Quick defeat for Burrage on Centre Court debut

 However, day three also got off to a wet start and play on the outer courts started almost two hours later than planned at 12:45 BST.

-There was also another unplanned stoppage when environmental protesters ran onto Court 18, throwing confetti and a jigsaw onto the surface during the match between Bulgaria's Grigor Dimitrov and Japan's Sho Shimabukuro.
+There was also another unplanned stoppage when environmental protesters ran on to Court 18, throwing confetti and a jigsaw on to the surface during the match between Bulgaria's Grigor Dimitrov and Japan's Sho Shimabukuro.